mzikkhan/HackNSU-Season4-Submission/README.md

 # BlackList

 We have developed a platform where students of an isntitution can report incidents of cyber-bullying.
 They can choose to provide evidence in terms of screenshots or screen recordings.
 They can also choose to report it anonymously.
-This will be then handled by the isntitution who can choose to store the complaint on the bully's public student profile in order to deter future such incidents from happening.
+This will be then handled by the institution who can choose to store the complaint on the bully's public student profile in order to deter future such incidents from happening.

 I have developed this project with my teammates Absara Chowdhury and Farhan Ishrak Tahmid.
-We have used simple HTML,CSS,JavaScript for the frontend and Django for the backend.
+We have used simple HTML, CSS, JavaScript for the frontend and Django for the backend.
 We utilised SQLite3 database for our data manipulation.

 The site can be accessed here: http://blacklistapphacknsu.pythonanywhere.com/